tunahanozkezer/tunahanozkezer/readMe.md

 Embedded Software Engineer, Developer
 -------------------------------------

 I'm currently working on Real-Time embedded systems.
-I'm addicted to C and C++ I'm also love design and review hardware
+I'm addicted to C and C++
+I'm also love design and review hardware.

 *   🌍  I'm based in Istanbul, Turkiye
 *   ✉️  You can contact me at [tunahanozkezer@gmail.com](mailto:tunahanozkezer@gmail.com)